Wills, Trusts, Estate administration, Probate administration, Mass Health medicaid representation and assistance...

 If a filer claimed the EITC or the ACTC, they can expect to get their refund March 1 if:

 They choose to get their refund by direct deposit and

 No issues were found with their return.

 Some taxpayers mistakenly believe they can expedite their refund by ordering a tax transcript, calling the IRS or calling their tax preparer.
 Ordering a tax transcript will not help a taxpayer get their refund faster or find out when they'll get their refund.
 The information available on Where's My Refund? is the same. inf

 Experienced Attorney | CPA

-Real Estate, Probate Administration, Wills, Trusts, Estates, Business Sales, Accounting, Audit and Tax Law...
+IRS representation, Probate Administration, Wills, Trusts, Probate Estates, Business Sales, Accounting, Audit and Tax Law...